open-telemetry/opentelemetry-collector-contrib/exporter/honeycombexporter/README.md

 @@ -0,0 +1,18 @@
 # Honeycomb Marker Exporter

-This exporter supports sending creating markers and sending them to the Honeycomb Markers API.
+This exporter allows creating markers, via the Honeycomb Markers API, based on the look of incoming telemetry.

 The following configuration options are supported: